neptune-ai/neptune-client-scale/README.md

     > If you skip this step, you need to pass the project name as an argument each time you start a run.

-You're ready to start using Neptune Scale.
+You're ready to start using Neptune.

 For more help with setup, see [Get started][scale-docs] in the Neptune documentation.